 Mortgage rates surged this week, reaching their highest level since March 2020.
 The average rate on 30-year mortgages rose to 3.75 percent, according to Bankrate’s weekly survey of large lenders.

 “Mortgage rates have bounded higher since the beginning of the year and are half a percentage point above where they were three months ago,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “Inflation is a major economic issue and the Fed was late to get that memo, so recalibrating Fed expectations has been a catalyst for volatility.”

-A year ago, the benchmark rate stood at 3.55 percent.
-Four weeks ago, the rate was 3.31 percent.
-The 30-year fixed-rate average for this week is 0.35 percentage points below the 52-week high of 3.56 percent, and is 0.28 percentage points higher than the 52-week low of 2.93 percent.
+Mortgage experts expected rates to climb from the all-time bottom achieved in January 2021.
+A year ago, the benchmark 30-year fixed-rate mortgage was 3 percent.
+Four weeks ago, the rate was 3.27 percent.
+The 30-year fixed-rate average for this week is 0.84 percentage point higher than the 52-week low of 2.93 percent.